Basis of Presentation and Summary of Significant Accounting Policies (Policies) |

 The determination of SSP for each distinct performance obligation requires judgement.
 The Company rarely sells its enterprise cloud software products and services as readily observable standalone sales, so the Company is required to estimate the SSP for each performance obligation.
 In the determination of the SSP, the Company uses information that includes contractually stated prices, market conditions, costs, renewal contacts, list prices, internal discounting tables and other observable inputs.
 In making these judgments, the Company analyzes various factors, including the Company’s pricing methodology and consistency, size of the arrangement, length of term, customer demographics and overall market and economic conditions.
 Based on these results, the estimated SSP is set for each distinct product or service delivered to customers.

-The Company accounts for stock-based compensation as an expense in the statements of operations based on the awards' grant date fair values.
+Stock-Based Compensation | Stock-Based Compensation The Company accounts for stock-based compensation as an expense in the statements of operations based on the awards' grant date fair values.

 The Company estimates the fair value of service-based options granted using the Black-Scholes option pricing model.
 Stock options that include service, performance and market conditions are valued using the Monte-Carlo simulation model.
 The Black-Scholes option pricing model requires inputs based on certain assumptions, including (a) the fair value per share of our common stock (b) the expected stock price volatility, (c) the calculation of expected term of the award, (d) the risk-free interest rate and (e) expected dividends.
 A Monte-Carlo simulation is an analytical method used to estimate value by performing a large number of simulations or trial runs and determining a value based on the possible outcomes from these trial runs.